CHRISTIANS: THE ENEMY WITHIN?

 Concerning this category of people - Christians I mean (that's who this letter is all about), how delighted do you think I am to discover that - just as I'd have wanted - the lovely land of Persia is a showcase for them?
 May you bring them as much blessing as they bring you.
 You will find the Lord of All gentle, kind and sympathetic.
 And so I hand them over to you, powerful as you are and famous for your piety, to look after.
 Love them in accordance with your love for humanity.
 Through this act of faith, you will be doing a great service to yourself and to me.

-How do you think Shapur II reacted?
+How do you imagine Shapur II reacted?

 The adoption of Christianity as the state religion of the Roman empire had a an unexpected effect on the Christian communities in the Sasanian empire.
 Persecution stopped within the Roman area (where it had been widespread before), but began in the Persian empire (where religious tolerance had been normal since the days of the Achaemenids, and where many refugees from Roman persecution had come for safety).
 Another irony was that Shapur I, who'd wanted to promote the Mazdaean religion and associate it with Eranshahr (ie with "being an Iranian") had imported many thousands of Christians - as prisoners of war and deportees from Syria.